OpenSourceLynix/falcon/README.md

+> [!NOTE]
+> This client area is not made form scratch we used Palladium and tailwind css and others!

 # Falcon
 Falcon is an open-source client area used by Lynix Game Server Hosting and it's not a fork of Heliactyl